 Cloud Execution for Desktop

-If you have access to the Alteryx Analytics Cloud Platform (AACP), you can now save your desktop-built workflows to the AACP library.
-You can then schedule workflow runs in AACP.
+If you have access to the Alteryx Analytics Cloud platform (AAC), you can now save your desktop-built workflows to the AAC library.
+You can then run and schedule workflows in AAC.
 Go to Cloud Execution for Desktop to learn more.

 With the workflow open, select File > Save As, then select the location where you want to save the workflow.

 Schedule and run your Designer Desktop-built workflows in the cloud.
-Cloud Execution for Desktop lets you link your Alteryx Designer Desktop instance to an Alteryx Analytics Cloud Platform (AACP) workspace and then save your Desktop-built workflows to the AACP library (which belongs to your AACP workspace).
-Once saved to the library, you can navigate to AACP and schedule those workflows to run.
+Cloud Execution for Desktop lets you link your Alteryx Designer Desktop instance to an Alteryx Analytics Cloud (AAC) workspace and then save your Desktop-built workflows to the AAC library (which belongs to your AAC workspace).
+Once saved to the library, you can navigate to AAC and schedule those workflows to run.

-To save your Designer Desktop workflows to AACP, follow these steps:
+To save your Designer Desktop workflows to AAC, follow these steps:

-2. Select your workspace connection, identified by the Data Source Name that you provided when you configured the connection.
-If you haven’t configured the connection yet, select Add New Link and follow the below instructions.
+Select your workspace connection, identified by the Data Source Name you provided when you configured the connection.
+If you haven’t configured the connection yet, select Connect to Cloud and follow these instructions.

-3. Enter the Workflow Name.
-If your workflow includes any assets, they display below.
+Enter the Workflow Name.
+If your workflow includes any assets, they are shown below.

-*If you're already authenticated to your AACP workspace, you're all set.
-If you're not authenticated, the save initiates your default browser to open a new window where you can sign in to the AACP workspace that you are saving to.
+*If you're already authenticated to your AAC workspace, you're all set.
+If you're not authenticated, the save initiates your default browser to open a new window where you can sign in to the AAC workspace that you are saving to.

 Cloud Execution for Desktop